 - Walk or bicycle there independently

-: Nearly all travel agents in Sauraha, including hotels, offer half-day tours around Sauraha via a mini-van or jeep.
+Take a regular tour: Nearly all travel agents in Sauraha, including hotels, offer half-day tours around Sauraha via a mini-van or jeep.
 This will include a visit to the Tharu village, the elephant breeding center and some local artisans.
-Costs depend on the itinerary but are generally around 400 rupees.
+Costs depend on the itinerary but are generally around 400 rupees per person.
 Keep in mind the actually village visit is quite short.

 Take an ox or pony cart tour: this method has become increasingly popular in recent years.
-It's basically the same as the above tour but instead of motorized transport you'll be on an ox drawn cart.
+It's basically the same as the above tour but instead of motorized transport you'll be on an ox drawn cart or pony cart.
 It's a fun and eco friendly way to get around Sauraha and visit the Tharu village.
 Prices start at about the same rate of 1,200 for ax cart of 800 rupees for a pony cart.
 Larger groups are preferred but you can hire one privately.

 Walk or Bicycle: The Tharu village is only about a 30-40 minute walk (2km) from the center of Sauraha.
 It's a flat walk so taking a bicycle will be easy and quicker.
 The cost of renting a bicycle is negotiable but an average price for a half-day is about 200 rupees.

 There's no entrance fee into the actual village itself.
 However the villagers are more used to tour groups visiting.
 So if you arrive when a tour is not there you may not get to talk to anyone who speaks English or have someone show you around.

 The village itself is comprised of several mud and reed huts.
 Domestic and farm animals roam around or are in enclosures.
 It's a basic place where people really do live and work.

 There's a small museum there which displays the tools and traditional clothes people use out in the field.

-The amount of interaction you will have with the Tharu people living there is dependant on how many tourists are visiting when you are.
+The amount of interaction you will have with the Tharu people living there is dependent on how many tourists are visiting when you are.
 Most Tharu are busy with their daily lives but will be happy to say hello (Namaste) to you should you greet them.